 Faced with a lot of frozen food to use right now?
-We rounded up the best ways to use frozen fruit and cook frozen vegetables so they never feel like second best.
+These are some of the best ways to use frozen fruit and cook frozen vegetables so they never feel like a consolation prize.

 Related Reading: These Make-Ahead Freezer Meals Are Great for Weeknights